Submissions Guidelines

 Prose

-• There is no word count minimum.
+- There is no word count minimum.
 The maximum word count should be within respectful reason.
-No full-length novels, please.
+No full-length novels or novellas, please.

-• If you are submitting multiple prose pieces, please send no more than three per submission.
-If your prose pieces are each less than a page, you can submit up to five per submission.
+- If you are submitting multiple prose pieces, please send no more than three per submission.
+If your prose pieces are each less than a page or two, you can submit up to five per submission.

 Annulets